hbble/monni/README.md

     ```
     pip install -r requirements/base.txt
     ```
+5. Project have localisation feature.
+So if you want to use it, you need to install `gettext`*.

+    *Tested on `gettext 0.19.8.1 + iconv 1.15`, Windows 10 x64.

-5. Rename file [_config.py](monni/_config.py) to `config.py`.
+6. Rename file [_config.py](monni/_config.py) to `config.py`.

-6. [Generate](https://www.miniwebtool.com/django-secret-key-generator/) and paste `SECRET_KEY` to your `config.py` file.
+7. [Generate](https://www.miniwebtool.com/django-secret-key-generator/) and paste `SECRET_KEY` to your `config.py` file.

-7. Setup database.
+8. Setup database.
 I'm using [PostgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
 You need to create new database and user (granted with permissions to edit) and set listed permissions to database in `config.py` file.

     If you want to use other than PostgreSQL database you also need to change `ENGINE` value in `settings.py`.

-8. `cd` to project directory (`manage.py` have to be in there) then install project models into database:
+9. `cd` to project directory (`manage.py` have to be in there) then install project models into database:
     ```
     python manage.py makemigrations main
     python manage.py migrate
     ```

-9. Create project superuser:
+10. Create project superuser:
     ```
     python manage.py createsuperuser
     ```